iamrichardjones/acronymfinder/README.md

 And I could not do a project on mnemonics without referencing [xkcd](https://xkcd.com/992/)

+Legal Bit: all slogan and data used in this project is sourced from the internet.
+I take no responsibility for any errors.
+Please let me know if there are problems.

 TODO:
 * better names for classes
 * create the importer to read from a file